vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_tablet_in_kiosk_mode.md

 Install the **kiosk-mode** integration via this button\
 [![Open your Home Assistant instance and show the app store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=NemesisRE&repository=kiosk-mode&category=integration)

-Once's installed some dashboard properties has to be set in the raw dashboard editor.
+Once installed, some dashboard properties have to be set in the raw dashboard editor.

 To set these properties, select the three dots in the top right corner of the dashboard in edit-mode and select `Raw configuration editor`.